rp4rk/healerhub/docs/Discipline-Priest/Talents.md

 has left us in a very strong position to choose based on the situation.
 Below you can find some recommendations on which abilities to choose.

+<Spell id=214621></Spell> is a very strong choice, enabling you to choose when you want to benefit from this tier's bonus.
+As Discipline can still pull off very strong burst, this is very advantageous.

 ## Talent Recommendations

 <TalentRow :showPickIcon=true :tier=15 :ids="[193134, 265259, 214621]" :correctPicks="[0, 1, 1]"></TalentRow>